 You can find out HOW I use bump it up walls within a feedback cycle HERE

 They are intended to support students on their learning journey, becoming a reference point for them as they work towards knowledge, understanding and application of skills.
-Anything that builds on your student knowledge as they work towards their LEARNING INTENTION can be included.
-The wall is not linear like a BIUW – it grows in any direction, depending on your students needs.
+Anything that builds on your students’ knowledge as they work towards their LEARNING INTENTION can be included.
+You should aim to make your Learning Walls interactive.

 Learning Walls are driven by the LEARNING INTENTION of the summative assessment, for example, “To write a persuasive argument to convince an audience”.
 This is normally displayed in large text across the top of the LEARNING WALL, clear for all learners to see.

 The marking guide or rubric sits at the centre of the wall.
 Elements of the marking guide are deconstructed and co-constructed into SUCCESS CRITERIA statements.
 Think of these as items on a checklist that students need to check off to be successful in achieving the LEARNING INTENTION.
-For example the LANGUAGE FEATURES section of the marking guide, will lead to SUCCESS CRITERIA such as “I can use high modality words”.
+For example, the LANGUAGE FEATURES section of the marking guide will lead to SUCCESS CRITERIA such as “I can use high modality words”.

-Next to these SUCCESS CRITERIA you might include examples of these elements, whether it’s an example that you have shown the class, or that a student has demonstrated.
+Next to these SUCCESS CRITERIA, you might include examples of these elements, whether it’s an example that you have shown the class, or that a student has demonstrated.
 You can include posters, post-it notes, or even clear plastic pockets for removable learning resources.

 And from there your wall grows, depending on your learners and their collective and individual needs.
 No two LEARNING WALLS will look the same.

 SO there you have it.
-Used alone or in conjunction with one another, BIUW and LEARNING WALLS are a hugely transformative teaching tools.
+Used alone or in conjunction with one another, BIUW and LEARNING WALLS are hugely transformative teaching tools.

 I hope that this post has helped clear any confusion between these two, and possibly motivated you to try implementing them in your classroom.